 The Fund recognises financial assets and financial liabilities on the date it becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are accounted for at trade date.
+Regular way purchases and sales of financial instruments are recognised on trade date, the date on which the Fund commits to purchase or sell the instruments.